herolab-uga/heroswarm_v1/README.md

 </p>

+## Contributors

-The content for this documentation was contributed by several students, including:
+The content for this documentation was contributed by several students of the HeRoLab, including:

 Jacob Gil, Undergraduate Researcher at HeRoLab, University of Georgia

 Sanjay Sarma O V, Graduate Research Assistant at HeRoLab and DICE Lab, University of Georgia

+## Heterogeneous Robotics (HeRoLab)

 This project is a part of Swarms project at the Heterogeneous Robotics Research Lab (HeRoLab) of the University of Georgia.